mikaturner/mikaturner/README.md

 - 👋 Hi, I’m @mikaturner
-- 👀 I’m interested in permaculture, wild plant and mushroom foraging, playing the guitar, cooking, and parkour.
+- 👀 I’m interested in permaculture, wild plant and mushroom foraging, playing the guitar, cooking, parkour, and environmental sustainability.
-- 🌱 I’m currently learning about Flexbox in CSS
+- 🌱 I’m currently learning JavaScript and reviewing CSS and HTML.
-- 💞️ I’m looking to collaborate on helping end the global pandemic and end anthropogenic climate change
+- 💞️ I’m looking to collaborate on helping do good in the world.
 - 📫 How to reach me: mika@mikaturner.com

 <!---